Business Administration - Accounting

 This course builds a base of knowledge and understanding required for a career in accounting, or to succeed in further related studies.
 Students explore the basic standards and concepts of current accounting principles and its underlying effects on an organization's financial reports.
 Included are concepts related to the completion of the accounting cycle and the preparation and analysis of financial accounting statements.
 The course includes an emphasis on the Balance Sheet and its various assets, liabilities, and equity accounts, as well as the Income Statement and the Cash Flow Statement.

-Pre-requisites: ACC2201 or ACC2310 and ACC2313
+Pre-requisites: ACC2201 or ACC2310 AND ACC2313

 This course is part of a complete program of study, individual course registration is not available.

-Blank Icon Distance Education
+Distance Education

 ACC234356.0Spreadsheet Applications